alexandretok/easy-ionic2-calendar/README.md

   * Wheter or not to show past dates as disabled (disables user click on those dates)
 * `[weekDaysToDisable]="[0,6]"`
   * You can use this to disable certain weekdays, in this example we are disabling Sundays (0) and Saturdays (6).
 Users will not be able to click these days.
+* `[daysToDisable]="[10,11,12]"`
+  * You can use this to disable certain days of the month.
+In this example, days 10, 11 and 12 of the current month will be disabled.
 * `[useSwipe]="false"`
   * You can use this to prevent swiping through the months
 * `[todayText]="Today"`